ronen-g-aniti/A-star-and-minimum-snap/readme.md

 - Continuity of crackle ($\frac{d^5\mathbf{p}(t)}{dt^5}$)
 - Continuity of pop ($\frac{d^6\mathbf{p}(t)}{dt^6}$)

-These continuity conditions ensure that the trajectory is smooth and free from abrupt changes, which is crucial for the stable and efficient operation of the quadcopter.

-This method generates smooth, minimum snap trajectories, optimizing the quadcopter's movement through the environment.
-This reflects my proficiency in applying complex mathematical models to real-world engineering challenges.
+When applied to a sequence of $N$ waypoints, these boundary and intermediate waypoint constraints lead to a matrix-system that is full-rank, which is why this trajectory planning module will reliably generate a series of $N-1$ trajectory segments that approximate a minimum snap trajectory given any sequence of $N$ waypoints.
+There may be exceptions which I've yet to discover, but so far, I've validated the robustness of the codes through repeated testing of randomly generated paths through the drone's environment.

 For an in-depth understanding, refer to the [Trajectory Planning Math](motion-planning-A/Project1/trajectory_generation_math.md) file in this repository.